-The border city of Tijuana is emerging as the top destination for the VSG sleeve for so many reasons.
-The proximity to the U.S. town of San Diego has helped the tremendous growth of medical tourism in Tijuana.
-The low cost of living, coupled with eager and young surgeons, have created a breeding ground for affordable VSG surgery.
+The border city of Tijuana is emerging as the top destination for the VSG sleeve for many reasons.
+The proximity to the U.S. town of San Diego has helped tremendously grow medical tourism in Tijuana.
+The low cost of living and eager and young surgeons have created a breeding ground for affordable VSG surgery.

-Patients Can rather easily fly or drive to San Diego International Airport to get picked up by the facilitating company.
+Patients Can relatively easily fly or drive to San Diego International Airport to get picked up by the facilitating company.
 The trip to most medical facilities like MBC in Tijuana is rather short (25 minutes).
-The accessibility, cost-effectiveness, and personalized care make Tijuana, Baja California, a hot spot for VSG in Mexico.
+The accessibility, cost-effectiveness, and personalized care make Tijuana, Baja, California, a hot spot for VSG in Mexico.

 Guadalajara VSG surgery

 Patients travel to GDL International Airport for the clinical expertise offered in Guadalajara, Mexico.
-Many patients have families in Guadalajara, the cultural center of Mexico, and the home of Mariachi music.
-The cost of laparoscopic sleeve gastrectomy in Guadalajara with well-versed surgeons and advanced surgery centers are almost as low as Tijuana.
+Many patients have families in Guadalajara, Mexico’s cultural center and Mariachi music’s home.
+The cost of laparoscopic sleeve gastrectomy in Guadalajara with well-versed surgeons and advanced surgery centers is almost as low as in Tijuana.

-Guadalajara school of medicine is ranked very high among global universities for specialties like bariatrics.
+Guadalajara School of Medicine ranks highly among global universities for specialties like bariatrics.
 VSG surgeons in Mexico have an exceptional track record and provide customized care for your unique case.
-They are keeping abreast of the latest techniques and methodologies to fully handle medical tourists’ needs.
+They are keeping abreast of the latest techniques and methodologies to handle medical tourists’ needs fully.

-Once you clear the way to proceed with the surgery, the rest is a simple 1-2-3.
-There are 3 easy steps to go through to get on the calendar for VSG surgery in Mexico.
+Once you clear how to proceed with the surgery, the rest is a simple 1-2-3.
+There are three easy steps to go through to get on the calendar for VSG surgery in Mexico.
 The VSG qualifications in Mexico, such as minimum BMI, are much more relaxed than those in the U.S. and Canada.

-- Step 1: Visit the informative Mexico Bariatric Center® website to learn about weight loss surgery options, patients’ success before and after pictures, video testimonials, surgeons profile, hospital, and hotel accommodations.
-Fill out the online health questionnaire to get a no-obligation consultation with the expert VSG surgeons in Mexico.
-Ensure you complete the health history form with accuracy to keep the surgeon informed of your overall physical state.
+- Step 1: Visit the informative Mexico Bariatric Center® website to learn about weight loss surgery options, patients’ success before and after pictures, video testimonials, surgeons’ profiles, and hospital and hotel accommodations.
+Fill out the online health questionnaire for a no-obligation consultation with expert VSG surgeons in Mexico.
+Ensure you accurately complete the health history form to inform the surgeon of your overall physical state.

-- Step 2: Once you get your approval with the surgeon of your choice, usually within 24 to 48 hours, make your final review of the VSG total cost in your homeland vs. the cost in Mexico.
-Deposit $350 online, and our caring and knowledgeable patient coordinators will contact you to secure your spot on the calendar.
+- Step 2: Once you get your approval from the surgeon of your choice, usually within 24 to 48 hours, make your final review of the VSG total cost in your homeland vs. the cost in Mexico.
+Deposit $350 online, and our caring and knowledgeable team member will contact you to secure your priority spot on the calendar.
 You can ask your case manager about your travel arrangements and any other questions you may have.
 You can also ask for a virtual consultation with your surgeon to ease your mind regarding your decision to undergo the operation.

 - Step 3: Arrange for your travel, book your flight, and finish the required paperwork.
-Talk to our bariatric nutritionist to prepare for the pre-op diet and get ready for your life-altering expedition to Mexico.
+Talk to our bariatric nutritionist to prepare for the pre-op diet and prepare for your life-altering expedition to Mexico.